NHS job cuts & system changes: info for members

 The government has announced that NHS England will be abolished with remaining staff merging with the Department for Health and Social Care.

-- A formal change programme board will be established to lead this work
+• A formal change programme board and team have been established to lead this work

-- Change process expected to be concluded within a two-year time frame
+• Change process expected to be concluded by October 2026

-MiP is yet to receive written notice of any change programme at NHS England.
-We have no timeline on when this process will start and how individual posts will be impacted.
+We still have no definitive timeline on when this process will start and how individual posts will be impacted.
 Members must join prior to the formal change programme beginning to ensure they can access MiP support.

 What we know so far: Integrated Care Boards